dhellmann/pymotw-3/source/sys/imports.rst

 The :data:`sys.meta_path` further extends the sources of potential imports by allowing a finder to be searched *before* the regular :data:`sys.path` is scanned.
 The API for a finder on the meta-path is the same as for a regular path.
-The difference is that the meta-finder is not limited to a single entry in :data:`sys.path`, it can search anywhere at all.
+The difference is that the metafinder is not limited to a single entry in :data:`sys.path` -- it can search anywhere at all.

 .. include:: sys_meta_path.py